 As stated earlier, dyslexia can’t be detected by blood work or scans.
 Dyslexia is diagnosed through a combination of assessments and evaluations.
 These may include:

 - A review of your child’s medical and developmental history

 - A cognitive assessment to assess your child’s overall functioning

 - A psychoeducational assessment to identify your child’s academic strengths and weaknesses

 - An evaluation of your child’s reading skills, including phonemic awareness, phonics, fluency, vocabulary, and comprehension

 - A writing sample to assess your child’s ability to express himself or herself in writing

 - A classroom observation to see how your child functions in the educational setting

 The diagnosis of dyslexia is based on a pattern of strengths and weaknesses that are relative to each other and to the individual’s overall level of functioning.
-There is no single test that can diagnose dyslexia, but rather it is a process of gathering information from multiple sources to make an informed determination.
+There are a number of tests for dyslexia you can request, but really the diagnosis of dyslexia comes from a gathering information from multiple sources to make an informed determination.